liferay/liferay-docs/devGuide/en/chapters/04-theme-development.markdown

 In this chapter you learned how to customize the look and feel of your Liferay Portal to the extent that you desire with custom themes.
-In the process you created your own theme, learned about its directory structure, and discovered the value of stlye inheritance from a parent theme.
-You also learned about Liferay's JavaScript library, AlloyUI, and how to and how to make your theme configurable by adding settings that portal administrators can manage within Liferay.
+In the process you created your own theme, learned about its directory structure, and discovered the value of style inheritance from a parent theme.
+You also learned about Liferay's JavaScript library, AlloyUI, and how to make your theme configurable by adding settings that portal administrators can manage within Liferay.
 Your CSS options, including color schemes, and predefined settings for your theme, were discussed to round out your understanding of theme development.